The Ultimate Guide to WordPress Security and Maintenance Best Practices

 7. Database Optimisation

-- WP-Optimize: Automates database cleaning and optimisation.
+- WP-Optimize: Automates cleaning and optimisation.

-- Advanced Database Cleaner: Another plugin that helps you remove unnecessary data.
+- Advanced Database Cleaner: Removes unnecessary data.

 8. Limit Login Attempts and Monitor Activity